-Site SA1/10 - Land at Arthurs Lane, Hambleton

-Site SA I/TO - Land at Arthurs Lane, Hampleton

-Hambleton

 Site Area: 10.78 Hectares

 Use: Housing

 Site Capacity: 165 dwellings

 Site Delivery: The site is expected to be fully delivered within the Plan period.
 It has outline planning permission for up to 165 dwellings (16/00217).

-Site Description

 The site comprises undulating agricultural land intersected by hedgerows and containing a number of ponds.